JavaBootcampJuly2025/canaiguess-backend/README.md

 ## **Game Security**

-- CAPTCHA test at the beginning for unauthorized users
+- CAPTCHA for unauthenticated users
+- JWT-based authentication

 ## Running the Backend with Docker